Table of contents

 Record a Google Meet video conference – is it possible?

 Yes, Google Meet has a built-in function allowing recording video conferences in most Google Workspace editions.
 When it comes to services dedicated to companies, only Business Starter subscribers cannot record meetings.
 If your organisation uses Google Workspace Essentials, Business Standard, Business Plus, Enterprise Starter, Enterprise Essentials, Enterprise Standard, or Enterprise Plus, then you should be able to see the recording option in the menu during video conferences.
-That is, of course, if the administrator allows the meeting recording, but we’ll get to that in a minute.
+That is, of course, if the administrator allows the Google Meet recording, but we’ll get to that in a minute.

 Educational institutions can also benefit from recording lessons to create teaching materials for future use.
 This feature is available in Google Workspace Education Plus and Teaching and Learning Upgrade.
-Organisations with only Education Standart or free Education Fundamentals licences cannot record meetings.
+Organisations with only Education Standart or free Education Fundamentals licences cannot record Google Meet meetings.

 Google Meet recordings that you initiate will be automatically saved on your Google Drive.
 You can expect an email notification with a link to the Drive file a few minutes after the video conference ends.
 If another participant was recording the meeting and you’d like to use the video, contact them to ask if they can share the file with you.